NSAPH/National-Causal-Analysis/Confounders/earth_engine/readme.md

 To recreate the pipeline to get the GRIDMET temperature data from google earth engine there are two major steps.
-The first step involves using google earth engine to aggregate the source data (splitting up the data in to multiple files so that it can all be processed) to the zip code level and downloading the data.
+The first step involves using Google Earth Engine to aggregate the source data (splitting up the data into multiple files so that it can all be processed) to the zip code level and downloading the data.
 In the second step, we combine the downloaded files in to large single files and calculate seasonal and annual averages.

 ## Download steps

-First, upload zip code shape files too google earth engine, we used the zip code centroids and polygons from ESRI for this.
+First, upload zip code shape files too Google Earth Engine, we used the zip code centroids and polygons from ESRI for this.
 Google Earth Engine doesn’t provide a means for direct download, so the final output files are exported to Google Drive.
 They then must be individually downloaded